Introduction

 NCEs

-NCE officials must develop GOGs for all new grant opportunities and where significant changes are made to existing grant opportunities, they must also develop revised guidelines.
+NCE officials must develop GOGs for all new grant opportunities.
+Where changes are made to existing grant opportunities, they must also develop revised guidelines.

 Where GOGs have been in place for a long period of time, officials should review the content and structure of the guidelines to ensure they are still consistent with the CGRPs and the relevant legislation.